kaitlynnewsad/kaitlynnewsad/README.md

 - 👋 Hi, I’m @kaitlynnewsad
 - 👀 I’m interested in getting an internship in the tech field.
-- 🌱 I’m currently learning Wordpress and TypeScript.
+- 🌱 I’m currently learning TypeScript and Angular.
 - 📫 How to reach me knewsad@gmail.com

 <!---